Stronghold (2001 video game): Reviews

 Carla Harker reviewed the PC version of the game for Next Generation, rating it three stars out of five, and stated that "Both sim and strategy players will find something to like in Stronghold, whether it's a long military campaign or just creating the largest, most well-run castle ever."

 The game received "favorable" reviews according to the review aggregation website Metacritic.
-The graphics were praised by a number of reviewers; GameSpot said of the graphics, "The buildings look good, but not great, and the same can be said of the units", adding that "The animations are well done."
+The graphics were praised by a number of reviewers; GameSpot said of the graphics that "The buildings look good, but not great, and the same can be said of the units", adding that "The animations are well done."
 IGN disagreed to a degree, saying "Animations are a bit choppy", and commented on the overall state of the graphics: "This isn't the prettiest game ever by a longshot, but it's good enough that your eyes won't burn."
 GameZone gave high praise to the graphics, saying that the environments were "wonderful" and commenting on the good animation of the characters.

 GameSpot noted that the "Soundtrack is dramatic."
 GameSpy was neutral on its review of sound, saying that "...the music is nice, if not especially memorable", but also commenting on the "poor voice acting."

 Stronghold was a nominee for Computer Gaming World's 2001 "Best Strategy Game" award, which ultimately went to Kohan: Immortal Sovereigns.
 The editors called Stronghold "extraordinarily creative and unique".